corona-warn-app/cwa-server/README.md

 ### Run

 Navigate to the service you want to start and run the spring-boot:run target.
 The HSQLDB is used by default.
-Once the Spring Boot application has started, the endpoint is available on your local port 8080.
+When you start the submission service, the endpoint is available on your local port 8080.

 If you want to start the submission service, for example, you start it as follows: